I’ll consider it serendipitous that this email from Digital Marketer’s Ryan Deiss arrived just as I was wrapping up this post. He says:

 Branding and creativity can’t be easily measured.
 It’s easy to produce charts and graphs of engagement rates, conversions, website traffic, and email opens.
 The payoff of building a real, relatable brand is not so easily quantified.
 Branding is a long-term investment that WILL make all other marketing stats improve if it’s done well.
 (And then you run into the big question of defining “done well”.
 We have ways of measuring brand efficacy, but I’ll save that for another post.)

-What they usually don’t tell you is that all of these marketing “tangibles” like your website and emails will be three to four times more effective if they’re backed by a solid brand identity.
+What they usually don’t tell you is that all of these marketing “tangibles” like your website and emails will be three to four times more effective if they’re backed by a solid MSP brand strategy.

 And for MSPs that are churning faster than before, plateauing on growth, or seeing little or no results from their marketing, I recommend taking a serious look at your position in the market.
 Do you have a compelling brand image?
 Have you identified an audience and tailored your brand to relate to that audience?
 Do you have any real differentiators, or are you just one out of twenty identical providers in your ZIP code?
 Does anyone really have a reason to work with you over another company?
 (No, seriously…is there a reason?)

 We do a lot of marketing and sales enablement work for MSPs and Channel vendors, but if I had to single out the most important thing that we do, it’s develop brands.
-Our ability to make MSPs more competitive through branding is one of our key differentiators.
+That huge gap in competency among MSP marketing providers prompted us to pivot into IT channel branding and lean into our strongest skills.

 Branding takes time and collaboration.
-You can’t brand a business in an hour — it would be insulting to even try.
-Your brand identity encompasses everything your company is, does, and will become.
+You can’t create a brand strategy in an hour — it would be pointless to even try.
+Your brand encompasses everything your company is, does, and will become.
 It should be thoroughly explored and clearly defined.
 This takes some real work and creative effort.
 Hell, I’ve been doing it for over a decade and it’s still challenging.
 It’s challenging because brand identities are complex, creating differentiation in a homogeneous market is rough, and each unique client takes time to fully understand.Here’s the simple truth from an insider: Anyone who says they can create your brand strategy after a couple of one-hour conference calls is either screwing with you or has no clue what they’re doing.
 Trust.

 Your Brand Should Be Your Advantage